-Relationship with the Company (1) Updated
+Relationship with the Company (1)

-Name Attribute Relationship with the Company (1))
+Name Attribute Relationship with the Company (1)

-Name Aurioute a b c d e f g h i j k
+Ivaille Auroute b c d e f g h i j k 1

-Takashi Tanaka From another company
+Takashi Tanaka From another

+Takasiii Tailaka company

+Emileo Colemai From another

-Eriko Sakurai From another company
+Eriko Sakurai company

+Magahina Mizzagalzi From another Δ

-Masahiro Miyazaki From another company Δ
+Masahiro Miyazaki company

 Yoichi Ohno Scholar

-Raita Takahashi Certified public

-Kana Takanasin accountant
+Miles Malrayama From another Δ

-Mika Nakayama From another company Δ
+Mika Nakayama company

-Rie Akiyama Attorney-at-law
+Rie Akiyama Attorney-at-law Δ

+, Certified public

+Tomoko Aramaki accountant

-- 1 Selection criteria regarding relationship with the Company - a.
+- \1 Selection criteria regarding relationship with the Company - a.
 Executive of the Company or its subsidiaries - b.
-Non-executive director or executive of a parent company of the Company - c.
-Executive of a fellow subsidiary company of the Company - d.
-A party whose major client or supplier is the Company or an executive thereof - e.
-Major client or supplier of the Company or an executive thereof - f.
-Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a Director - g.
-Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - h.
-Executive of a client or supplier company of the Company (which does not correspond to any of d, e, or f) (the director himself/herself only) - i.
-Executive of a company, between which the Company's outside officers are mutually appointed (the director himself/herself only) - j.
-Executive of a company or organization that receives a donation from the Company (the director himself/herself only) - k.
-Others
+Non-executive director or Accounting Advisor of the Company or its subsidiaries (in case of outside Audit & Supervisory Board Member) - c.
+Non-executive director or executive of a parent company of the Company - d.
+Audit & Supervisory Board Member of a parent company of the Company (in case of outside Audit & Supervisory Board Member) - e.
+Executive of a fellow subsidiary company of the Company - f.
+A party whose major client or supplier is the Company or an executive thereof - g.
+Major client or supplier of the Company or an executive thereof - h.
+Consultant, accountant or legal professional who receives a large amount of monetary consideration or other property from the Company besides compensation as a Director - i.
+Major shareholder of the Company (or an executive of the said major shareholder if the shareholder is a legal entity) - j.
+Executive of a client or supplier company of the Company (which does not correspond to any of

+- f, g, or h) (the director himself/herself only) - k.
+Executive of a company, between which the Company's outside officers are mutually appointed (the director himself/herself only) - 1.
+Executive of a company or organization that receives a donation from the Company (the director himself/herself only)

-Relationship with the Company (2) Updated
+Relationship with the Company (2)

 Name Independent Director Supplementary information on applicable item(s) Reasons for appointment Takashi Tanaka Mr. Takashi Tanaka has been engaged in corporate management as a business manager of global telecommunications companies for many years, and has abundant experience and extensive insight as a business manager.
 Since June 2021, he has been playing a key role as outside Director in the management of the Company from an independent standpoint.
-In addition, as a member of the Nomination Committee and the Compensation Committee, he has contributed to the deliberations of each Committee by vigorously expressing opinions.
+In addition, from June 2023, he has led the deliberations of the Nomination Committee and the Compensation Committee as the Chair of these committees.
 The Company expects him to leverage his broad knowledge in the telecommunications field and abundant experience and extensive insight as a corporate manager to the management of the Company from an independent standpoint in the future as well.
 Mr. Tanaka has satisfied the Company's independence standards for outside Directors and the required conditions for independent Director stipulated by Tokyo Stock Exchange, Inc. Based on these facts, the Company has judged that Mr. Tanaka would not cause conflicts of interest with general shareholders, and therefore has designated him as independent Director.